 To overcome this, consider investing in a good tripod (or a gym subscription!).
 Jokes aside though if you have lots of long days out in the field your camera fitness will definitely improve.

-What to Focus On For Tack Sharp Photography
+What to Focus On For Really Sharp Photos … the critical focal point.

 Another common question I see and am asked is what to focus on.